avasileios/Ad-Hoc-GPG-File-Processor/README.md

 ## Overview

-This document provides a complete and professional-level documentation of the custom Bash script developed to replace and improve a vital GPG-based decryption pipeline.
+This document provides a complete documentation of the custom Bash script developed to replace and improve a vital GPG-based decryption pipeline.

 The new solution retains the exact logic and flow of the original scripts while eliminating dependencies on environment-based date variables.
 It is designed to be secure, robust, and easily executable manually (ad hoc), whenever needed.